Elgin Park Secondary School

-Elgin Park Secondary is a public high school in School District 36 Surrey, British Columbia, Canada.
-It is referred to as the "Home of the Orcas".
-Elgin Park is one of four public high schools on the peninsula, along with Earl Marriott Secondary School, Semiahmoo Secondary School, and Grandview Heights Secondary School.
+Elgin Park Secondary is a public High school in School District 36 Surrey, British Columbia, Canada.
+Its nickname is the "Home of the Orcas".
+Elgin Park is one of four public high schools on the Semiahmoo peninsula, along with Earl Marriott Secondary School, Semiahmoo Secondary School, and Grandview Heights Secondary School.
+Its namesake is Port Elgin, British Columbia, an early colonial settlement along the banks of the Nicomeckl River.

 Academics

-Elgin Park Secondary offers the Integrated Program, as well as the Science Co-op and Humanities Co-op programs.
-For 2017–2018, Elgin Park Secondary was ranked 57/253 in the Province (42/246 in the past five years) by the Fraser Institute and has boasted an average of 98.80% of students graduating (2017–2018).
-Elgin Park Secondary offers Advanced Placement classes.
+Elgin Park Secondary offers Aboriginal Learning, Safe Schools, Online and Distance Learning (SAIL), Surrey Schools One, Tutoring, Summer Learning, Inclusive Education Support, sports and extra-curriculars, as well as Science Co-op and Humanities Co-op programs.

+For the 2019–2019 school-year, Elgin Park Secondary was ranked 82/253 in British Columbian secondary schools (42/246 in the 5 years preceding 2019) by the Fraser Institute, and has an average of 98.70% of students graduating (2018–2019).
+Elgin Park Secondary offers 2 Advanced Placement courses, being AP Art and Design and AP Calculus AB.
+Until 2026, Elgin Park also offered AP Computer Science A, however it was discontinued due to lack of registration.

-Elgin Park and Tamanawis Secondary schools (both in School District 36 Surrey) have virtually the same architectural basis.
+Elgin Park and Tamanawis Secondary School (both in School District 36 Surrey) have virtually the same architectural basis, apart from an addition onto Elgin Park constructed in the early 2000s.

+As of June 2026, Michael Sweeney is the principal.

-Extra curricular activities
+Extra-curricular activities

-Elgin Park Secondary offers many extra curricular activities, such extracurriculars include various sports teams and school bands.
-Elgin Park Secondary also offers many student-run clubs.
+Elgin Park Secondary extracurriculars include sports teams and school bands.
+There are also student-run clubs.